 If you want gloves that are engineered to provide durable leather construction, you can consider buying this piece of gear.
 It comes with gel impact protection foam, which helps athletes protect themselves against hand injuries during training.

 The gloves also have a longitudinal arch design that fits the natural curve of the hand.
-Such styling makes it easy to properly achieve fist closure when striking.
+Such styling makes it easy to achieve fist closure when striking properly.

 The gloves may have some standard Velcro wrist strap, but these straps make the gear easy to put on and off in between rounds whenever necessary.
 They also have mesh palms, which provide extra ventilation, so your hands do not feel too warm during training.